bundlewrap/bundlewrap/doc/index.rst

 * are trying to get a lot of existing systems under management
 * are NOT trying to handle a massive amount of nodes (let's say more than 300)
 * like to start small
-* don't want yet more stuff to run on your nodes
+* don't want yet more stuff to run on your nodes (or mess with appliances as little as possible)
 * prefer a simple tool to a fancy one
 * want as much as possible in git/hg/bzr
 * have strongly segmented internal networks